You don't have to put your idea of writing a book on hold any longer, regardless of what industry you're in.

 Because in his mind, it had to work immediately as he was broke and he was also making no money at the time.

-So don’t do it that way.
+So Harv encourages you to NOT do it that way.

 Don’t put yourself under that kind of pressure.

-Keep going whatever you have going on.
+Keep going whatever you have going on, he adds.

 Do NOT sacrifice your day job until you’ve achieved the financial freedom sufficient to do so.

-If you can find somebody who has spare time, Harv will show you somebody who has broke time.
+If you can find somebody who has 'spare time', Harv will show you somebody who has 'broke time'.

-And that’s because ‘spare time’ doesn’t exist.
+And that’s because ‘spare time’ doesn’t exist, according to Harv.

 You’ve got to make time for writing in the same way you’d make time for another job.

-Say this to yourself… “Instead of a vacation this year, I’m going to do a book writing vacation.” and if that doesn’t work, then make Fridays your ‘book writing’ days.
+Say this to yourself… “Instead of a vacation this year, I’m going to do a book writing vacation” and if that doesn’t work, then make Fridays your ‘book writing’ days.

 Or do it on Wednesdays where, instead of watching 4 television programs, you choose to watch only 2 and you spend the other 2 hours writing your book.

-By making quality decisions about how you use your time, you can write your book in a reasonable timeframe and still attend to everything else you’re responsible for.
+Harv asserts that by making quality decisions about how you use your time, you can write your book in a reasonable timeframe and still attend to everything else you’re responsible for.

-‘Writing a book is useless; selling a book is useful’…
+‘Writing a book is useless; selling a book is useful’

 Do it.